 Choose kayaking and a forest trek on a scenic backcountry trail.
 Discover the origin of its "Devil's Country" nickname and hear legends about the area’s mythical shape-shifting creatures called Kushtaka.

 At the end of Tracy Arm, a winding fjord with sheer granite walls, hundreds of cascading waterfalls, and some of the largest icebergs in all of Alaska, sit the twin Sawyer Glaciers—Sawyer and South Sawyer.
 The fjord is home to brown and black bears, deer, wolves, harbor seals, and birds such as arctic terns and pigeon guillemots.
 Later today, move into Frederick Sound—summer feeding ground for the northern hemisphere’s largest concentration of humpback whales.
 Keep watch for humpbacks, orcas, and Steller sea lions.

 Disembark after breakfast and transfer directly to the Juneau airport.

 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

-Airfare from your home city; items of a personal nature, such as alcoholic beverages and massage; optional gratuities; select optional excursions; travel insurance; port taxes and fees; fuel surcharge may apply.
+Airfare from your home city; items of a personal nature, such as alcoholic beverages; optional gratuities; select optional excursions; travel insurance; port taxes and fees; fuel surcharge may apply.